 ENGLISH FACILITY REQUIREMENT:

 If your primary language is not English and you graduated from a non-Canadian university where the language of instruction is not English, then you must demonstrate your facility in English by completing an English-language proficiency test.
 Test scores must be less than two years old to be considered valid and this requirement should be met at the time you submit your application.

 You are not required to complete an English-language facility test if you are a Canadian citizen who studied at a Canadian university where the language of instruction is French.

 If you completed a program of study outside of Canada at a university where the language of instruction and examination has largely been in English, the language requirement may be waived.
 You must submit an official statement from your academic institution confirming the use of English as the language of instruction and examination.

-The final decision regarding the need for a English-language facility test is at the discretion of the Department.
+The final decision regarding the need for an English-language facility test is at the discretion of the Department.

 VISA & STUDENT AUTHORIZATION:

 All international students require an entry visa and student authorization to study in Canada.
 This is normally obtained from the Canadian Embassy or Consulate in the applicant's home country.

-The application for graduate study at the University of Toronto is available through an online application system.
+The application for graduate study at the University of Toronto is available online.
 It is the applicant’s responsibility to ensure all documents are submitted by the posted deadlines.
-It is recommended that documentation be submitted weeks in advance of the deadlines to avoid any disappointment.
+We recommend that documentation be submitted several weeks in advance of the deadlines to avoid any disappointment.

-The online application system allows applicants to manage and submit biographical and educational information as well as upload specific documents (e.g., Proposed List of Supervisors).
-Applicants can edit an "in-progress" application and check the status of all documents submitted using a secure password and Userid.
+The online application system allows applicants to manage and submit biographical and educational information as well as upload specific documents.
+Applicants can edit an "in-progress" application and check the status of all documents submitted using a secure sign-in.